Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-GRvWhu6FKOk.md

 ---
-title: "Q&A: How does the AoE on the Chainsaw work?"
+title: "October 6th, 2020 Livestream Q&A: How does the AoE on the Chainsaw work?"
 date: "2020-10-06"
 layout: transcript
 topics: